 3–5 March: Carnival (Mardi Gras), Maastricht

-A number of Dutch cities host Carnival celebrations, parades, and a range of vibrant events; get all the information you need in Expatica’s guide to celebrating carnival in the Netherlands.
+A number of Dutch cities host Carnival celebrations, parades, and a range of vibrant events.

 This silent night-time procession (only in Dutch) through Amsterdam commemorates the Catholic ‘Miracle of Amsterdam’, which took place in 1345 in a house on Kalverstraat and turned Amsterdam into a pilgrimage city of importance, the ‘Miracle City’.
 The week of this festival in Amsterdam starts with masses congregating in the Beguinage from Wednesday to Saturday, and culminates in the Silent Procession held on Saturday night through Sunday morning.
 In 2019 the walk will on the evening of 16 March.